invoiceninja/invoiceninja.github.io/source/docs/transactions.md

 ![alt text](/assets/images/transactions/bank_account_list.png "Bank Accounts")

-For enterprise hosted users, you can use the Connect Accounts button to add / update and remove accounts from Invoice Ninja.

-Clicking on this button will take you to the Yodlee platform which will allow you to securely authenticate with your bank, from there can you can select the bank accounts you wish to link with Invoice Ninja.
+For enterprise hosted users, the Connect Accounts button allows you to add, update, and remove accounts from Invoice Ninja.
+Clicking on this button will take you to the Yodlee platform where you can securely authenticate with your bank and select the accounts you wish to link with Invoice Ninja.

-Once you have connected your bank account you have to option to enable automatic syncing where Invoice Ninja will perform rolling data syncs to keep all of your transactions up to date.

-It is also possible to manually create a bank account and transactions, you can also import bank statements which are in CSV format ( Settings > Import | Export )
+Once your bank account is connected, you have the option to enable automatic syncing, which will keep all of your transactions up to date.
+If you prefer, you can also manually create bank accounts and transactions, or import bank statements in CSV format (Settings > Import | Export).

 ## Transaction List